UCL/rmcmc/README.md

 ## Examples

-The snippet belows shows a basic example of using the package to generate samples from a normal target distribution with random scales.
+The snippet below shows a basic example of using the package to generate samples from a normal target distribution with random scales.
 Adapters are used to tune the proposal scale to achieve a target average acceptance probability, and to tune the proposal shape with per-dimension scale factors based on online estimates of the target distribution variances.